Canon 200D vs Pentax 645D

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Pentax 645D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 200D: